 (Wλ)² = c/2

-We are also able to link this work function-wavelength equation to the wavelength for the CMB of 1.87 mm.
+We are also able to link the work function-wavelength equation to the wavelength for the CMB of 1.87 mm.
 When raised to the power of 4, the result is very close to √1.5.

 The geometry of Magnesium

-From what we have suggested so far, it completely changes the perspective of the photochemical process inherent throughout nature.
+What we have suggested so far completely changes the perspective of the photochemical process inherent throughout nature.
 Plants are not converting energy from sunlight.
 Instead, they are using the frequencies of light to vibrate the magnesium atom, which is extracting the energy from the ‘vacuum’ of space.
 This is then used to split a water molecule, the energy of which powers life.

 This model begins to explain why the structure of different compounds and molecules can have a dramatic effect on the work function of a material.
 If the energy is being drawn for the background Aether, then the geometry of the material starts to play a more important role.